The Best BBQ In ChicagoIf you’re looking to eat BBQ in Chicago, head to one of these spots.

-The best part about Chicago’s BBQ scene is that we aren’t hostage to a particular region—from St. Louis to Kansas City to Carolina to the elusive McDonald’s McRib.
-You’ll find all of Chicago’s wonderful BBQ represented on the 11 spots on this guide (sans McRib, unfortunately).
+The best part about Chicago’s BBQ scene is that we aren’t beholden to a particular region—from St. Louis to Kansas City to Carolina to the elusive McDonald’s McRib.
+You’ll find all of Chicago’s wonderful BBQ represented on the spots in this guide (sans McRib, unfortunately).
 So put these restaurants at the top of your list the next time you plan an afternoon around smoked meats and sides.
 Whether or not “next time” means tomorrow is up to you.

-Soul & Smoke has a familiar story: a catering business designed for events buys a food truck and pivots to takeout and delivery because of the pandemic.
-But now this outstanding barbecue spot in Evanston has (along with a food truck) two ghost kitchens in Avondale and the South Loop, and a stall at Time Out Market in Fulton Market.
-And not only is the meaty brisket incredible (currently the best in the city), but the sides (like creamy mac and cheese, cornbread muffins, and spicy baked beans) are all just as great as the meat.
+Soul & Smoke has a familiar story: a catering business designed for events buys a food truck.
+But now this outstanding barbecue spot in Evanston has (along with a food truck) a riverfront spot in Avondale.
+And not only are the meaty brisket and ribs incredible, but the sides (like creamy mac and cheese, cornbread muffins, and spicy baked beans) are all just as great as the meat.

-If you ask someone their favorite place for brisket, there’s a 99% chance they’ll say Smoque (especially if they haven’t tried Soul & Smoke).
+If you ask someone their favorite place for brisket, there’s a 99% chance they’ll say Smoque (especially if they haven’t tried Soul & Smoke or Umamicue).
 Understandably—the brisket at this casual BBQ spot in Irving Park is outstanding.
 But the ribs are too, and shouldn’t be overlooked.
 They’re smoked over oak and applewood, and coated with a Memphis-style dry rub.
 You can choose between baby back, St. Louis style, or a combo platter of both—which is what you should do.

 Green Street is from the people behind Au Cheval, and somehow (whether it’s burgers, Italian food, ramen, or BBQ) everything this team does is fantastic.
 We suspect there’s some sort of Faustian deal going on.
 But we’re not here to talk about that, we’re here to tell you about their barbecue.
 Their meaty ribs have such a fantastic rub that they don’t need any sauce.
 Also, it would be irresponsible for us to not mention that their pulled pork is excellent.
 Order sides like broccoli salad, macaroni salad, Frito pie, cornbread with honey butter, and prepare to require an embarrassing amount of napkins.

 The sheer perfection of Lexington Betty’s deserves a moment of silence—probably because your mouth will be full of smoked meat.
 One particularly perfect dish here are the rib tips—they’re meaty and tender, with a deep pink smoke ring and a ton of flavor.
 But we also love the turkey leg and the pulled pork—and it’s essential that whatever you order gets paired with the candied yams, mac and cheese, and greens.
-Right now, there are three places you can find Lexington Betty’s: a food truck in Galewood, One Eleven Food Hall in Pullman, and Dr. Murphy’s food hall in the Medical District.